ServBay MariaDB/MySQL Troubleshooting Guide

 /Applications/ServBay/db/mariadb/<version>/

-elsewhere. - Edit the problematic version's
+elsewhere. - Edit the affected version's

 my.cnf

-innodb_force_recovery = N
+, add:innodb_force_recovery = N

 servbayctl start mariadb <version>